-Charles Sturt University, Australia Editor-in-Chief Professor David Widdowson is Chief Executive Officer of the Centre for Customs & Excise Studies (CCES), Charles Sturt University.
-He is President of the International Network of Customs Universities (INCU), a member of the WCO's PICARD Advisory Group, and a founding director of the Trusted Trade Alliance.
-David holds a PhD in Customs Management, and has more than 35 years' experience in his field of expertise, including 21 years with the Australian Customs Service.
-His research areas include trade facilitation, regulatory compliance management, risk management and supply chain security.
+Charles Sturt University, Australia Editor-in-Chief Professor David Widdowson is Chief Executive Officer of the Centre for Customs and Excise Studies at Charles Sturt University, Australia.
+He is President of the International Network of Customs Universities, a member of the WCO's PICARD Advisory Group and Scientific Board, and a founding director of the Trusted Trade Alliance.
+David holds a PhD in Public Sector Management and has over 40 years' experience in international trade regulation, including 21 years with the Australian Customs Service.
+In 2019 he was appointed as a Member of the Order of Australia for significant service to higher education in the field of international trade and customs.
 Professor Hans-Michael Wolffgang